 There was, of course, reader reaction, virtually all of it readers finding it hard to believe there are such nutballs out there.
 But….

 Every time you have a nutball like the HOA president going off the deep end in a spectacularly public fashion, there’s some other nutball out there to defend him.
 But first, an example of the majority opinion:

-Certainly someone from the military would get the “N.D.” bit, right?
+Certainly someone from the military would get the “N.D.” bit, even though Dex got them backward, right?
 But here’s one from a veteran of the Vietnam war: